News

 MIT Jameel Clinic

 Regina Barzilay, with collaborators at MIT’s Jameel Clinic and Massachusetts General Hospital, have received ARPA-H ADAPT funding for AURORA, an AI-driven platform to personalize cancer treatment.
-By integrating imaging, molecular, and clinical data, the team aims to predict resistance and tailor therapies—advancing adaptive precision medicine for lung, colon, and breast cancer
+By integrating imaging, molecular, and clinical data, the team aims to predict resistance and tailor therapies—advancing adaptive precision medicine for lung, colon, and breast cancer.
+Barzilay and her trailblazing work using AI to address cancer challenges and promote health equity were recently profiled by the National Academy of Medicine, to which she was elected in 2023.

 Investigating sex differences in glioblastoma